NeoTim/AspNetCore.Docs.cs-cz/aspnetcore/blazor/get-started.md

    3\.
 In the sidebar, select **.NET Core** > **App**.

    4\.
 For a Blazor server-side experience, select the **ASP.NET Core Blazor Server App** template.
-For a Blazor client-side experience, select the **ASP.NET Core Blazor (client-side)** template.
+For a Blazor client-side experience, select the **ASP.NET Core Blazor WebAssembly App** template.
 Select **Next**.
 For information on the two Blazor hosting models, server-side and client-side, see <xref:blazor/hosting-models>.

    5\.
 The **Target Framework** defaults to **.NET Core 3.0**.
 Select **Next**.